IntermediateMobile SEO

 Can I use the viewport meta tag for desktop sites?

 While it's primarily for mobile, you can use it for any device to control layout and scaling.
+This includes tablets and even large monitors, depending on your design needs.

 What happens if I don't use it?